bb2qqq/pythonstudy/tech_lab/vim_skill/vim_tutorial.md

 ** registers **

-Using `:reg` to view your current register infomations
+Using `:reg` to view your current register informations
 And using `:h registers` to view detailed instructions about registers.

 Recent deleted content will appear in 0 - 9 register.